History of Switzerland: History after 1945

 During the Cold War, Swiss authorities considered the construction of a Swiss nuclear bomb.
 Leading nuclear physicists at the Federal Institute of Technology Zurich such as Paul Scherrer made this a realistic possibility.
 However, financial problems with the defense budget prevented substantial funds from being allocated, and the Nuclear Non-Proliferation Treaty of 1968 was seen as a valid alternative.
 All remaining plans for building nuclear weapons were dropped by 1988.

 From 1959, the Federal Council, elected by the parliament, is composed of members of the four major parties, the Protestant Free Democrats, the Catholic Christian Democrats, the left-wing Social Democrats, and the right-wing People's Party, essentially creating a system without a sizeable parliamentary opposition (see concordance system), reflecting the powerful position of an opposition in a direct democracy.

 In 1963, Switzerland joined the Council of Europe.
 In 1979, parts of the canton of Bern attained independence, forming the new canton of Jura.

 Switzerland's role in many United Nations and international organizations helped to mitigate the country's concern for neutrality.
 In 2002, Switzerland voters gave 55% of their vote in favour of the UN and joined the United Nations.
 This followed decades of debate and its previous rejection of membership in 1986 by a 3-1 popular vote.

-Swiss women gained the right to vote in national-level elections in 1971, and an equal rights amendment was ratified in 1981, however it was not until 1990 that the courts established full nationwide voting rights for women in all elections.
+Swiss women gained the right to vote in national-level elections in 1971, and an equal rights amendment was ratified in 1981; however, not until 1990 did the courts establish full nationwide voting rights for women in all elections.

-Switzerland is not a member state of the EU but has been (together with Liechtenstein) surrounded by EU territory since the joining of Austria in 1995.
+Switzerland is not a member state of the EU but has been (together with Liechtenstein) surrounded by EU territory since the accession of Austria in 1995.
 In 2005, Switzerland agreed to join the Schengen treaty and Dublin Convention by popular vote.
 In February 2014, Swiss voters approved a referendum to reinstitute quotas on immigration to Switzerland, setting off a period of finding an implementation that would not violate the EU's freedom of movement accords that Switzerland adopted.

-Following the 2022 Russian invasion of Ukraine, Switzerland decided to adopt all EU sanctions against Russia.
+Following the Russian invasion of Ukraine, Switzerland decided to adopt all EU sanctions against Russia.
 According to the Swiss President Ignazio Cassis, the measures were "unprecedented but consistent with Swiss neutrality".
 The administration also confirmed that Switzerland would continue to offer its services to find a peaceful solution to the conflict.
 Switzerland only participates in humanitarian missions and provides relief supplies to the Ukrainian population and neighbouring countries.